Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Tuning the Properties of Generated Photon Pairs

 Setting the down-converted collection mode beam waists equal is useful for both maximizing the photon pair rate \cite{Guilbert,Ling}, and for greatly simplifying the form of Eq.~(\ref{Eq:W_s}).
-Using the approximation we introduced for $W(z)$ in Eq.~(\ref{Eq:HGmode}) in Sec.~\ref{Sec:FOM}, we rationalize why the two beam waists may be taken as equal (even in the non-degenerate case).
+Using this approximation, we introduced for $W(z)$ in Eq.~(\ref{Eq:HGmode}) in Sec.~\ref{Sec:FOM}, we rationalize why the two beam waists may be taken as equal (even in the non-degenerate case).
 The difference in wavelength between the two down-converted modes in the non-degenerate case technically results in a difference in spot size evolution, according to our definition of $W_j(z)$.
 We consider this negligible for large $z_{r,j}$ and a thin crystal, just as we assume $W_j(z)\approx W_{0,j}$ in the crystal.

-The purity condition Eq.~(\ref{Eq:W_s}), the result of requiring $\delta_{si}=0$, can only be achieved for certain combinations of values.
-For example, at $\theta_j=0$ (collinear setups), the term involving $C$ is zero.
-Alterations of the beam waists then have a less pronounced effect on $\mathcal{P}$\textemdash while $\mathcal{P}$ is still affected by changing beam waists, they are no longer a part of the purity condition.
+The purity condition Eq.~(\ref{Eq:W_s}), which results from requiring $\delta_{si}=0$, can only be achieved for certain combinations of values.
+For example, at $\theta_j=0$ (collinear setups), the term involving $C$ is zero, so the beam waists are no longer a part of the purity condition.
 Equation~(\ref{Eq:delta_si}) then yields a fixed relationship between $B_p$ and $L$ (where they are inversely proportional).
-Although it is still possible to reach high $\mathcal{P}$ using this relationship, it is without the additional degree-of-freedom from the beam waists.
+Although it is still possible to reach high $\mathcal{P}$ using this relationship, it lacks the additional degree-of-freedom from the beam waists.
 Thus, better combinations of $\eta$, $\mathcal{P}$, and $\mathcal{R}$ are sacrificed when using the collinear case.
-See, for example, Bennick's work \cite{Bennink} discusses the collinear case, including how changing Gaussian beam waists affect $\mathcal{P}$ and $\eta$.
+See, for example, Bennick's work \cite{Bennink}, where he studies how the Gaussian beam waists effects $\mathcal{P}$ and $\eta$.

 We first iteratively maximize our figures-of-merit in $B_p$, $L$, cut angle, filter widths, etc. Then, we tune the beam waists, which (as shown in \cite{Vicent}) should allow $\mathcal{P}=1$.
 Furthermore, we push to attain the highest possible combinations of $\eta$, $\mathcal{P}$, and $\mathcal{R}$.